Real-Serious-Games/Factory/README.md

 ## Singleton Instantiation

-Classes marked with the *Singleton* attribute are automatically detected and instantiated for dependency injection.
+Classes marked with the *Singleton* attribute are automatically detected, instantiated and made ready for dependency injection.
 As these objects are [singletons](http://en.wikipedia.org/wiki/Singleton_pattern) there is only a single instance that is shared to all objects that requested the dependency.

+This is how you define a singleton:

 	[Singleton(typeof(IMySingleton))]
 	public class MySingleton : IMySingleton